sofiapfund/BIO392/day_5/day_5_notes.md

 * either **text** or **binary** formats are used
 * what are possible ways to compress a **BAM** even more?
 Comparison to a reference genome: only store the differences compared to the reference genome (**CRAM**): there is an API for this ▶️ RefGet
 * ‼️ VCF (**slide 15**): variant call format ▶️ why "call"?
+    * good because you don't have to store sequences 😄
+    * inefficient when you have many samples: with 1000s of individuals it gets messy 😞
+    * in a given population, most calls are from frequent variants
+    * not good for structure variants 😞

 ### Genome Editions